AyushSinghal9020/Machine-Learning-From-Scratch/Readme.md

 This repo is an attempt to make machine learning more grounded.
-Starting with basics and creating advanced level mathamatical , and understanding the mathematics behing these models in deep, not just making them, but trying to invent them again is the motive behind this repo
+Starting with basics and creating advanced level mathamatical algorithms , understanding the mathematics behing these models in deep, not just making them, but trying to invent them again is the motive behind this repo
 |____________|_____________________||________________________||
 |---|---|---|---|---
 |Models|Decision Trees|